BilgiPasa/sorting-algorithms/README.md

 -------------------------------------------------------------------------------------------------

-TODO: Implement more sorting algorithms, Do the C implementation (when I learn C)

 I didn't implemented the Pigeonhole Sort algorithm because the maximum array size is limiting the algorithm when I use random values from -2^31 to 2^31 - 1 (both ends included).

 I didn't implemented the Bucket Sort algorithm because I wanted to use just arrays and not arraylists or linked lists.